Tower of London Tickets and Tours: how to buy, prices and schedules

 Take advantage of being in the area to go up to the incredible viewpoint of The View from the Shard, on the other side of the river.

-If you are interested in the Tower of London, you will also be interested in
+If you are interested in the Tower of London you will also be interested in

-If in addition to the history and architecture of the famous Tower of London you are interested in visiting other key places in the history of England, I invite you to read this other article that I wrote about London Westminster Abbey Tickets: how to buy and pricesone of the most emblematic places in the city.
+If in addition to the history and architecture of the famous Tower of London you are interested in visiting other key places in the history of England, I invite you to read this other article I wrote on London Westminster Abbey Tickets: how to buy and pricesone of the most emblematic places in the city.

-Is the Tower of London worth a visit?
+Book tickets for the Tower of London